paulo-fernando-silva/vscOctaveDebugger/readme.md

 * Open a directory containing the project that you want to debug.
 * Switch to the debug view and press the gear dropdown.
 * Click on "debug configuration" and select "OctaveDebugger" from the configuration menu that comes up.
-* You can set "program" parameter to whatever file or function you want to debug, e.g.:
+* You can set "program" parameter to whatever filename / function you want to debug, e.g.:
     "name": "My configuration",
     "program": "myFunctionOrScript"
+    Notice your should remove the .m in Script.m
+    The default configuration will show tooltips when you hover the mouse over the parameter names.
 * Set breakpoints as needed by clicking on the empty space left of the line numbers.
 * Press the 'play' button to start debugging.
 If you have the default keybindings then F5 should also work.